tunmsk/nextgen-facebook/readme.txt

 	* The NGFB WordPress REST API v2 module extends the returned /wp-json/wp/v2/posts (including custom post types), terms, and users JSON with a new 'head' array field consisting of 'html' and 'parts' arrays (Pro version).

 == Upgrade Notice ==

+= 8.10.1 =

+2015/09/23 Fixed OG default title + description in Social Settings metabox.
+Fixed use of a missing NextGEN Gallery Pro version module in Free version.
+Slight performance improvement when reading the options array.

 = 8.10 =